wenlzhang/obsidian-tag-index/README.md

 - **Multiple Addition Methods**: Add tags from the editor context menu, default tag pane, or command palette
 - **Visual Organization**: Rearrange tags via intuitive drag and drop
 - **Quick Note Access**: Click any tag to instantly see all notes using that tag
+- **Flexible Note Sorting**: Sort notes under each tag by file name, modified time, or created time with one click

 ### Line Content Display